 Omega dispatches his pet chicken to deal with the situation.

 Sue: It’s definitely plucked – you can see its ribs.
 Who came up with this idea?
-And who decided to light it so brightly?
-They are insane.
-Why isn’t the cast laughing at it?
+And who decided to light this so brightly?
+They’re insane.
+And why aren’t the cast laughing at it?

-The Renegade confers with the Time Lord traitor once again.
+The Renegade confers with the Time Lord traitor again.

 Sue: What is that thing he keeps waving about?
-It’s really distracting me.
-What is it?
+It’s really distracting.

 Me: I think it might be a pen.

-Sue: You think?
-It could be a key-ring, I suppose.
+Sue: It could be a key ring, I suppose.
 Or a tiny orchestra baton.
 Or maybe he’s been whittling some wood in his spare time?
 It must be important, whatever it is.

-In the Matrix, the villain threatens to kill one of the Doctor’s companions if he doesn’t cooperate.
+The villain threatens to kill Tegan if the Doctor doesn’t cooperate.